Ria424/developers-animatesdk-docs/Document_object/Document6057.md

 #### Description

-Method: applies a 3D translation to the selection.
+Method: Applies a 3D translation to the selection.
 This method is available only for movie clips.

 #### Example